Theophilus005/CyberSecurityDemo/home.md

 gdb: GNU Debugger, used to inspect stack memory and find return address offsets

 python3: to generate and save the malicious payload into a file

+execstack: makes the stack executable (required for running shellcode from stack)

 Here are the steps that was carried out: